Revolt of the Comuneros: New taxes: The Cortes of Santiago and Corunna

 Charles had already stressed the treasury to its limit with his extravagant Flemish court, and over 1 million florins were spent in bribes for the election.
 Taxes (Note: This article uses the term "tax" to encompass a variety of revenue-raising methods the government used.
 Briefly, servicios were flat monetary grants paid to the treasury; the encabezamiento was a portion of the sales tax towns collected sent to the government; and the cruzada ("crusade") was a special and semi-voluntary contribution that counted as an indulgence and was generally used for war against the Muslims.
 Charles wanted to abolish the lenient encabezamiento and return to an older and harsher system of direct royal control of tolls, pasturage fees, and the like.
 He also requested large servicios at the Cortes he held.
-Part of the revenue problem the government had was that income from the cruzada had fallen greatly since the Reconquista had finished in 1492.) had to be raised to cover the debt, but any new taxes had to be approved by the Cortes (Castile's own parliamentary body).
+Part of the revenue problem the government had was that income from the cruzada had fallen greatly since the Reconquista had finished in 1492.) had to be raised to cover the debt, but any new taxes had to be approved by the Cortes, Castile's parliamentary body.
 Thus, in late March 1520, Charles convened the Cortes in Santiago de Compostela.
 Charles ensured the Cortes would only have limited power, and further attempted to stack the Cortes with pliable representatives he could bribe.
 Support for the opposition only increased in response, and the representatives demanded that their grievances be heard first before any new tax was granted.

 A group of clerics soon circulated a statement in protest of the king.
 It argued three points: any new taxes should be rejected; Castile should be embraced and the foreign Empire rejected; and if the king did not take into account his subjects, the Comunidades themselves should defend the interests of the kingdom.
 It was the first time where the word comunidades (communities, communes) was used to signify the independent populace, and the name would stick to the councils later formed.

 At this point, most of the members of the Cortes in Santiago intended to vote against the king's requested duties and taxes, even with the Cortes stacked with royalists.
-In response, Charles decided to suspend the Cortes on April 4.
-He convened them again in Corunna on April 22, this time getting his program passed.
-On May 20, he embarked for Germany, and left as regent of his Spanish possessions his former tutor, Adrian of Utrecht (better known as the future Pope Adrian VI).
+In response, Charles decided to suspend the Cortes on 4 April.
+He convened them again in Corunna on 22 April, this time getting his program passed.
+On 20 May, he embarked for Germany, and left as regent of his Spanish possessions his former tutor, Adrian of Utrecht (better known as the future Pope Adrian VI).